NDAK17002U Subjects in Blockchain Technology (SBT)

 - Written assignmentOral examination, 20min (no preparation)Group report based on the group project.

-Part-examinations (written and oral examination) are not weighted, an overall assesment is provided for the part-examinations.
+The written and oral examinations are not weighted, an overall assessment is provided for the two parts of the exam.

 - Exam registration requirements